code-architect/Smart-Contract-Projects/lottery_smart_contract/readme.md

 18. to end the lottery we need few things, one is link token to fund the contract
 19. in `helper.py` write `fund_with_link`
 20. when we call the `endLottery` function it will make a request to a chaninlink node and the chainlink node willr esponse by calling `fulfillRandomness`, we we have to wait for it to response
+21. write unit tests for the lottery, you can test individual tests like `brownie test -s -k test_can_start_enter_unless_started -W ignore`